microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 Remove-WinGetManifest -FunctionName "RestSource" -ManifestIdentifier "Windows.PowerToys"
 ```

-Connects to Azure, then runs the Azure Function "RestSource" Rest APIs to remove the specified Manifest file from the Windows Package Manager rest source
+Connects to Azure, then runs the Azure Function "RestSource" REST APIs to remove the specified Manifest file from the Windows Package Manager REST source

 ### EXAMPLE 2
 ```
 Remove-WinGetManifest -URL "https://contoso.azure.web.net/api/packageManifests" -ManifestIdentifier "Windows.PowerToys"
 ```

-Connects to a remote URL Rest APIs to remove the Application Manifest from the Windows Package Manager rest source
+Connects to a remote URL REST APIs to remove the Application Manifest from the Windows Package Manager REST source

 ## PARAMETERS

 ### -URL
-Name of the URL that hosts the rest source.
+Name of the URL that hosts the REST source.

 ```yaml
 Type: String